 After the childbirth, your womb has to shrink down to pre-pregnancy size.
 Oxytocin is the hormone that is responsible for causing uterine contractions.

-#baby might not be interested in breastfeeding
+Your Baby might not be interested in breastfeeding

 You may have heard that it’s important to breastfeed as soon as possible after birth to encourage early bonding.
-While that’s true, don’t be surprised if #baby isn’t interested in feeding immediately.
+While that’s true, don’t be surprised if Your Baby isn’t interested in feeding immediately.
 A lot of babies neglect to feed for the first 15 to 30 minutes after delivery.
 However, skin to skin contact right after birth is still important to help reduce any sort of mental stress your baby might experience.